 I have a feeling that when there is something about agile, it means scrum or kanban.
-But it’s not just that.
+But it’s not only that.
 It’s definitely one way how to be agile, but it’s not a synonym.
 The most important thing about being agile is communication.
 You can actually use any system (at least I think so) but without communication, you will be hardly agile.
 To explain what I mean I just describe two current situations.

 First from my day job: I work with a small team on a project which should help to build a better Internet.
 We have no planning (as described in the scrum), no stand-ups, no boards, no retrospectives, no regular meeting.
 But everything works very well and in a very agile way.
 I visit a company in London once in a while, usually once per two months, where we discuss several things: